HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 categories.
 Practically, this means that some lines in ACF-196R map directly to lines in ACF-196, some lines have no ACF-196 analogue, and in some cases multiple lines in ACF-196 need to be summed to arrive at a single line in ACF-196R.
-We created a crosswalk which maps ACF-196 columns to their corresponding ACF-196R counterparts.
+OFA created a crosswalk which maps ACF-196 columns to their corresponding ACF-196R counterparts.
 Then, after labeling column names with their respective line numbers for all files, we leveraged the crosswalk to perform the necessary renaming and